Your son has popped the question! She said “YES”… and they’re engaged!

 8th, be a liaison and communicator to your guests when they have questions about dress code, timeline, lodging, gift registry, travel plans, etc. This helps alleviate stress and a barrage of questions to the bride & groom, so they can focus on their own logistics and plans…and mostly ENJOY!
 Study the guest list to know names and introduce yourself to the new people, say hello to everyone.
 Know which groomsmen and bridesmaids have responsibilities – your go-to people if needed with last-minute details.
 Also, if you foresee or can predict family drama and histrionics, do your best to diffuse that by reminding the parties involved that this day is not about them or old clashes, it’s about the bride and groom.
 Encourage attendees to be grown up, be gracious and behave!

 9th, be sure your son – the Groom, is well hydrated, well rested, not stressed, or over-served!
-I’ve seen a few intoxicated grooms (my brother) – not cool!
+I’ve seen a few intoxicated grooms (my brother – geez, it was the 80s baby, but not cool bro) – never ok!
 Keep an eye on family and friends too.
 Trust me, this sounds simple … but it’s so important!
-Take care of you too, don’t over consume, don’t grind with the groomsmen on the dance floor (I’ve seen it).
+Take care of you too, don’t over consume, don’t grind with the groomsmen on the dance floor (I’ve seen that too).
 Weddings are a lot!
 Folks flying in from all over, worry about the weather, catering, tents or the band showing, and the list goes on…

 Treasure every minute!
-After a year of planning, the wedding day can go by so quickly … be present, in the moment and joyful.
+After a year of planning, the wedding day (a few hours) can go by so quickly … be present, in the moment and joyful.
 Tissues ready, smile, be positive and appreciative.
 Your son has found his soul mate…

 I have written this in perspective, hindsight is always 20/20, right?!
 Was everything perfect?
 No, a Covid exposure popped up the day prior, and we all had to pivot.
 My son informed all the guests, and let them make their healthiest choice.
 He handled it honestly and tactfully – and the couple was rewarded with a magnificently lovely Montana day of sun, and a perfect sunset as we danced the night away in an elegant rustic barn strewn with white lights.
 It was precious and priceless!
 Humor: you can’t always use the terms “wedding” and “priceless” in the same sentence 😉